jameshfisher/jameshfisher.com/_posts/2020-01-12-how-to-delete-a-node-from-the-middle-of-a-linked-list.md

 ---
-title: "How to delete a node from the middle of a linked list"
+title: How to delete a node from the middle of a linked list
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 Question 2.3 of _Cracking the Coding Interview_: